fontaluc/unsupervised-pcn/README.md

 # Run experiments on PLaFRIM

+Prerequisite: create an account on wandb.ai and retrieve your API key (in User Settings)

 ## Steps
 * Create an account on PLaFRIM
 * Connect to PLaFRIM using Git Bash